Saint Nino: In Iberia

+First, the royal family and the court were baptized, followed by the people in Mtskheta at the confluence of the Aragvi and Mtkvari (Kura) rivers.
+Under Nino’s guidance, crosses were erected in the mountains where idols had once stood, symbolizing the triumph of Christianity: above Mtskheta (today the Jvari Monastery), on Mount Tkhoti, and in the town of Ujarma.
+Churches were also built at Svetitskhoveli, Ninotsminda, Sioni, and Nekresi.

+Final Years

+Bodbe Monastery near Signagi where the remains of St. Nino are enshrined.

-Nino, having witnessed the conversion of Iberia to Christianity, withdrew to the mountain pass in Bodbe, Kakheti.
-St Nino died soon after; immediately after her death, King Mirian commenced with the building of monastery in Bodbe, where her tomb can still be seen in the churchyard.
+Nino continued missionary work in the mountainous regions of eastern Georgia, accompanied by priests and royal representatives.
+In her final years, Nino lived in Bodbe, Kakheti, where she also died.
+Shortly after her death, King Mirian began the construction of a monastery in Bodbe, where her tomb can still be seen in the churchyard.

-The Georgian name is Nune in Armenian.
-Her history as the only one of the 35 nuns of the company of the saints Gayane and Hripsime to escape the slaughter at the hands of the pagan Armenian King Tiradates III in 301 is recounted in the history of Movses Khorenatsi.

 Legacy

 The Phoka Convent of St. Nino was established in rural Georgia by Abbess Elizabeth and two novices.
 They originally lived in a nearby house owned by Georgian Orthodox Church head Patriarch Ilia II and in 1992 moved to the site of an 11th-century church to restore it.

 The Sacred Monastery of Saint Nina is the home of a monastic community of Georgian Apostolic Orthodox Christian nuns in the Patriarchate of Georgia's North American Diocese.
 It is located in Union Bridge, Maryland, USA, and was established in September 2012.

 Nino and its variants remain the most popular name for women and girls in the Republic of Georgia.
 There are currently 88,442 women over the age of 16 with that name residing in the country, according to the Georgian Ministry of Justice.
 It also continues to be a popular name for baby girls.

 Her parents Zabulon and Susanna were canonised in 1997.